wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 ### **Grounding terminal estimates** :
-  Grounding the estimates for terminal states is important because we don't want to grant an estimate to the value for a terminal state bigger than what it could actually be.
-If we are just one step away of a terminal state, the  our trajectories have length one and the return we obtain is actually only that reward.
+  Grounding the estimates for terminal states is important because we don't want to make an estimate to the value for a terminal state bigger than what it could actually be.
+If we are just one step away of a terminal state, then our trajectories have length one and the return we obtain is actually only that reward.
 All previous algorithms do a check of whether or not a state is terminal in order to compute the appropriate TD-target.
-However, in tabular Q-learning you will find that in some implementations (unlike the one we presented earliear) there is no check similar to this one, but instead the entries of the Q-table are set to zeros for the terminal states, which is effectively the same as doing this check, as shown in the equation below:
+However, in tabular Q-learning you will find that in some implementations (unlike the one we presented earlier) there is no check similar to this one, but instead the entries of the Q-table are set to zeros for the terminal states, which is effectively the same as doing this check, as shown in the equation below: